informational alert

 Yes, each contractor is responsible for obtaining a permit for the scope of the work they are performing.
 For example, there may be multiple mechanical permits on a project:

-Coordinate the timing of your mechanical inspections, multiple mechanical inspections for the same project can occur simultaneously.
-All mechanical permits are required to be finaled prior to the building permit being finaled.
+Coordinate the timing of your mechanical inspections.
+Multiple mechanical inspections for the same project can occur simultaneously.
+All mechanical permits must be finalized before the building permit can be finalized.

 5. How do you schedule inspections?

 The contractor doing the work should schedule inspections through email.
-All inspections for FPP should be requested and scheduled via email.
-Please follow steps located within the Scheduling an FPP Inspection Guide.
+All inspections for FPP should be requested and scheduled through email.
+Please follow the steps in Scheduling an FPP Inspection.

 No, the FPP Program Guide does not allow the use of Minor Mechanical Labels.
 Contact your Senior Building/Mechanical Inspector/Plans Examiner with further questions.